regit6270/regit6270/README.md

 - Passionate about building smart solutions to complex problems

-- 🔭 I’m currently working on [NSE Zero and other pet projects]((will be available soon...))
+- 🔭 I’m currently working on [NSE Zero and other pet projects](will be available soon...)

 - 🌱 I’m currently learning **GenAI**

-- 🤝 I’m looking for help with **referral in quant companies/product based companies for internships and full time roles**
+- 🤝 I’m looking for help with **referral in quant companies/product-based companies for internships and full-time roles**

-- 📝 I regularly read articles on [Evolving AI solutions in Fin-Tech Space](Evolving AI solutions in Fin-Tech Space)
+- 📝 I regularly read articles on [Evolving AI solutions in Fin-Tech Space]

 - 💬 Ask me about **Algebra, Puzzles, Math, Finance, Trading**